 Following or being followed by fake spam accounts can be detrimental to your online reputation.
 These accounts often post fake articles that can hold viruses or ways to hack into your account.

 You should even be careful about your own friends that are following you on social media.
 If you know someone who is likely to post something you don’t want to associate yourself with professionally, it may be better to keep your friendship strictly offline.
 Being tagged in one inappropriate photo or post can be enough to hinder your online reputation.

 While this may seem like a minor issue, especially when sending an informal tweet or message, it is still important to check spelling and grammar to make sure the message you are trying to send is getting across correctly.
 If your posts constantly consist of poor grammar and spelling mistakes employers, peers, and other online users will see this as careless and lazy.

 Another reason to double check your post before sending is to ensure nothing you wrote was changed unknowingly by autocorrect.
 There are tons of sites dedicated to displaying autocorrect mishaps and misunderstandings that can completely turn an ordinary conversation upside down and leave you wishing you took that extra second to double check.

-Misuse Hashtags or Trending Topics
+Don’t Misuse Hashtags or Trending Topics

-Incorporating trending topics and hashtags in your posts can be a great way to get noticed online, however you must first do your research.
+Incorporating trending topics and using hashtags effectively in your posts can be a great way to get noticed online, however you must first do your research.
 Before including a certain topic, hashtag or keyword in your post, be sure you understand why that particular topic is trending in the first place.
 If the hashtag is related to a negative or unfortunate event, you will not want to use it to try to promote your brand or make a joke.